Average Typing Speed Statistics (2025 Update)

 70–100+ WPM

 Want benchmarks tailored by age and role?
-Read What Is a Good WPM by Age and Job?
+Read Good WPM by Age & Job.
+If you’re unsure what WPM means, start with What is WPM?.

 Speed vs Accuracy: Which Matters More?